ScrierOne/Assorted-Adjustments/README.md

 Skull Trap does 2d4 + (1d4*level) damage, only affects living creatures, and has a casting time of 4 instead of 3.
 The changes are taken from AD&D 2nd Edition source material, and make the spell more distinct from (and maybe not as clearly always superior to) Fireball.

+### Reverse Fire Shield Resistances (PnP-like)

+In PnP, a warm shield protects you from the cold and vice versa, which makes sense.
+The shields also make you somewhat more vulnerable to the element they're made of, which also makes sense.
+Surely, you'll be in more danger of getting uncomfortably hot if you've lit the air around yourself on fire.
+The PnP spell implements this in a particular way that I don't know can be translated into the Infinity Engine: i.e. a warm shield means you take no damage from cold-based spells on a successful save and half damage on a failed one, and double damage from fire spells, but on a failed save only.
+To somewhat approximate that, the resistances granted by fireshields under this tweak are +75 and -50%.

 ### Cure spells won't affect undead and constructs

 According to PnP rules (and common sense, IMO), Cure spells should not affect the non-living.